de-soot/TF2-FPS-Config-With-Launch-Options/README.md

 Launch options explained for nerdy folk like me:

--high //sets the priority of the program to high so your pc puts more resources onto tf2 instead of other programs

 -novid //disables the intro from playing when you start up the game to waste less time and subtly reduce load on your pc